Frank Flanner

 Frank W. Flanner (December 5, 1854 – February 17, 1912) was an American mortician, woodcarver, philanthropist and humanitarian.

 Early life and family

 Francis (Frank) William Flanner was born in Mount Pleasant, Ohio to Henry Beeson Flanner (1823–1863) and Orpha Annette Tyler (1824–1914).
 Frank came from a long line of Quakers and was raised in the small Quaker community of Mount Pleasant until he was 9 years old.
 His father served as a musician in the 113th Ohio Volunteer Infantry, an infantry regiment in the Union Army during the American Civil War.
 Upon the death of Henry Beeson Flanner in 1863, Frank, his mother and five siblings moved to Indianapolis, Indiana.

 Frank Flanner married Mary Ellen Hockett, a school teacher and actress, in Marion, Indiana in 1886.
-The couple had three daughters Janet Flanner, Marie Flanner and Hildegarde Flanner.
+The couple had three daughters — the noted journalist Janet Flanner, musician and composer Marie Flanner, and the poet and conservationist Hildegarde Flanner.

 Career

 Despite his education as a Latin teacher, Flanner opened a funeral parlor in downtown Indianapolis and became Indiana's first licensed embalmer in 1881.
 Frank's brother-in-law, Charles J. Buchanan, joined the business a few years later and this partnership formed what was later named Flanner and Buchanan Funeral Centers.
 Renamed Flanner Buchanan in 2017, the business is still in operation and is owned by the Buchanan family.